FullStack-HY/FullStack-Hy.github.io/src/content/1/en/part1d.md

 However, __don't__ do this.
 As mentioned previously, the state of React components like _allClicks_ must not be mutated directly.
 Even if mutating state appears to work in some cases, it can lead to problems that are very hard to debug.

-Let's take a closer look at how the clicking history is rendered to the page:
+Let's take a closer look at how the clicking is rendered to the page:

 ```js
 const App = () => {